senx/warp10-ext-tensorflow/README.md

 `TFRecord` is the recommended format for storing and feeding data into models for both training and inference.
 It is a compact binary format which can be used in TensorFlow without needing to convert back and forth to Python Numpy arrays.

-The use of `TFRecords` therefore brings imporved performance and efficiency to your Machine Learning pipeline.
+The use of `TFRecords` therefore brings improved performance and efficiency to your Machine Learning pipeline.

 ## Installation